Dental Medicine, Oral & Maxillofacial Clinical Instructorship

 Dedicated teaching faculty consist of general practitioners and board certified oral maxillofacial surgeons.
 Clinical Instructors will have access to the wide breadth of other Stanford Medicine services such as Radiation Oncology and Otolaryngology.
 Fellows can expect annual case load exposure to: head and neck oncology, cardiothoracic surgery, organ transplant, orofacial trauma, orthognathic, oral pathology, full mouth dentoalveolar surgery and implant rehabilitation and sleep apnea.

 The clinical instructorship runs for 365 days and begins promptly on July 1.
 Orientation will be held at the Stanford Palo Alto Campus the week prior.
 Accepted Dental Medicine & Surgery Clinical Instructors will receive stipend pursuant to University regulations.

 Clinical duties for clinical instructors comprise of day call and shared nights and weekends with faculty.
 Clinical Instructors will perform necessary consults and surgical treatment for patients at Stanford University Hospital, Lucille Packard Children’s Hospital and adult and pediatric emergency departments.
 Clinical Instructors will rotate with DMS faculty in dental medicine, orofacial pain, benign jaw lesions, dental oncology, OMFS and special needs clinics.
 Clinical Instructors will be responsible for coordination and follow up care for patients.
 Teaching duties for Clinical Instructors comprise of being primary liaison for rotating dental residents and students.
-Clinical Instructors will present interdisciplinary hospital project, clinical case and journal club reviews to faculty and residents throughout the year.
+Clinical Instructors will present dedicated projects to faculty and residents throughout the year.